Quantitative stability for the Brascamp-Lieb inequality and moment measures: Sharp Quantitative Stability for Brascamp-Lieb inequality

-Our proof of Theorem \ref{thm.brascamp_lieb_quantitative} will be based, as mentioned in the introduction, on the linealization argument from Bobkov-Ledoux~\cite{bobkov2000brunn}, while employing the main results from \cite{figalli2025sharp} in order to control the deficit, and carefully using the geometry induced by the potential in order to control the several stability parameters involved.
+Our proof of Theorem \ref{thm.brascamp_lieb_quantitative} will exploit, as mentioned in the introduction, the linearization argument from Bobkov-Ledoux~\cite{bobkov2000brunn}, while employing the main results from \cite{figalli2025sharp} in order to control the deficit.
+While this allows us to take several important steps towards the proof, the crucial ingredient is the geometry induced by the non-concentration of the moment measure.